Compiled by the Road Trip Alberta team

 History of the Muttart Conservatory

-The Muttart Conservatory opened in Edmonton in 1976, and has been delighting visitors ever since.
-It was built as a memorial to entrepreneurs Gladys and Merrill Muttart, who donated one million dollars in the 1950s to get construction of the botanical gardens started.
+The Muttart Conservatory opened in Edmonton in 1976 and has been delighting visitors ever since.
+It was built as a memorial to entrepreneurs Gladys and Merrill Muttart, who donated one million dollars in the 1950s to get the construction of the botanical gardens started.
 The structure itself was designed by architect Peter Hemingway.

 Since the conservatory’s opening, the displays have come a long way; today, the feature pyramid is home to incredible events that showcase elaborate exhibits with lights, moving parts, and more.
-The Muttart Conservatory is considered one of the highest rated attractions in Edmonton.
+The Muttart Conservatory is considered one of the highest-rated attractions in Edmonton.

 Location and Parking for the Muttart Conservatory